Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

-Across models and domains, the bias generally shifts monotonically toward later positions as quality declines, with the exception of Claude 3 Haiku in the color domain.
-Positional biases are notably weaker in resume selection for Claude 3 Haiku and Llama 3 8B compared to color selection.
+Across models and domains, position bias generally shifted toward later positions as quality declined, with the exception of Claude 3 Haiku in the color domain.
+Position biases were notably weaker in resume selection for Claude 3 Haiku and Llama 3 8B compared to color selection.
 As we show in the \emph{Name Bias} section below, this attenuation is largely due to interference from strong preferences for specific names.
+These results show that position biases can manifest in more complex ways and suggest that they are not limited to simple heuristics, but can adapt to the structure of the choice set.

+To explore whether position biases arise in larger choice sets, we conducted preliminary fourwise color comparisons for each model.
+Although we only evaluated three models, and a single quality tier per model, the results demonstrate that position biases can persist in more complex choice scenarios.
+For full details, see \ifpnas SI Appendix~H. \else Appendix~\ref{app:four_colors}. \fi